 In short, the scientific evidence of recent studies makes clear what many divorce professionals have long known:

 In Dr. Emery’s words: “How you negotiate your divorce settlement (including your choice to use divorce mediation or litigation) is going to start you down a path that you will be walking for many, many years.”

 Highlights of Dr. Emery’s studies − with charts contrasting the experiences of families choosing divorce mediation and those using litigation − are also available in a Microsoft PowerPoint outline (The Truth About Divorce and Children).
 (This is a large file, and requires Microsoft Office PowerPoint to access and review.)

-We are privileged to host, as a web exclusive, Dr. Emery’s child custody and parenting time alternative schedules, as recommended by children’s ages and by “parents’ divorce styles” as well.
+Divorce Resolutions, LLC is privileged to host, as a web exclusive, Dr. Emery’s child custody and parenting time alternative schedules, as recommended by children’s ages and by “parents’ divorce styles” as well.